ponylang/pony-tutorial/docs/appendices/error-messages.md

 # A Short Guide to Pony Error Messages

 You've been through the tutorial, you've watched some videos, and now you're ready to write some Pony code.
-You fire up your editor, shovel coal into the compiler, and... you find yourself looking at a string of gibberish.
+You fire up your editor, shovel coal into the compiler, and...you find yourself looking at a string of gibberish.

 Don't panic!
 Pony's error messages try to be as helpful as possible and the ultimate goal is to improve them further.
 But, in the meantime, they can be a little intimidating.